-In the New Testament, the "Beatitudes" is the name for the opening verses of the "Sermon on the Mount," considered to be the heart of Jesus' teachings.
-Each Beatitude begins with the words "Blessed are ..." which in Latin is written beati sunt.
-That's why we call them the "Beatitudes," because they're a list of "beati."
+In the New Testament, the Beatitudes is the name for the opening verses of the "Sermon on the Mount," considered to be the heart of Jesus' teachings.
+Jesus began each Beatitude with the words "Blessed are ..." which in Latin is written beati sunt.
+That's why we call them the Beatitudes, because they're a list of beati.

 There are two versions of the Beatitudes: one in Matthew 5 and another in Luke 6.
-Matthew's version is longer and better-known than Luke's (and there are some significant differences that we'll discuss in a minute).
-Here's the full text of the Beatitudes from Matthew (New Revised Standard Version):
+Matthew's version is longer and better known than Luke's (and there are some significant differences that we'll discuss in a minute).
+Here's the full text of the eight Beatitudes from Matthew:

 Blessed are those who mourn, for they will be comforted.

 Blessed are the meek, for they will inherit the earth.